This week politicians, business leaders, academics and civic leaders will meet in Davos, Switzerland at the annual World Economic Forum (WEF).

 The economic impact of cyber crime

-Should a major cloud provider be breached, it is estimated that such an attack could cost anywhere between $50 billion and $120 billion, which is the financial equivalent of Hurricane Sandy or Hurricane Katrina.
+Should a major cloud provider be breached, it is estimated that such an attack could cost anywhere between undefined billion and undefined billion, which is the financial equivalent of Hurricane Sandy or Hurricane Katrina.

 Cyber attacks against businesses have doubled in the past 5 years, and in 2017 several major ransomware attacks were launched.
 WannaCry spread through 150 countries affecting 300,000 computers and NotPetya cost some businesses upwards of US$300 million.
 64% of all malicious emails contained Ransomware (between Jul-Sep 2017) effectively doubling the number of businesses affected by ransomware compared to 2016.